yyberry/yyberry.github.io/aboutme.md

 Hello!
 I'm Jingyu Huang, and I have a keen interest in the following areas:

 - Image Processing
-- Deep Learning
+- Deep Learning & Machine Learning
 - Data Science

 I am always excited to share my experiences and insights in these areas.
 I hope my notes and projects can help others on their learning journey.

+Here's a bit more about me besides my working life!
+- Favorite TV Show: Running man (faithfully watching it every weekend for over seven years ❤️❤️❤️)
+- Favorite Animal: All of them!!
+But mainly dags and dophines 🐬
+- Favorite Food: Sushi，sashimi, and Chinese hand-made noodles
+- Favorite Singers: Kim Chong Kook, and Faouzia Ouihya (can't say no to their charming voices)
+- Favority cocktail: Bee's Knees 🍸
+- Favourite Pass Times: Reading, DIY, and baking 🥐

 Thank you for visiting, and feel free to reach out if you'd like to know more about me!

 ### Education